corinne-riddell/RSV-wheeze-sample-size/README.md

 # Project overview

-This repository contains all of the data and code that goes alongside the manuscript "Informing randomized clinical trials of respiratory syncytial virus vaccination during pregnancy to prevent recurrent childhood wheezing: a sample size analysis" by Riddell et al. The manuscript is currently under review at the *American Journal of Respiratory and Critical Care Medicine* (AJRCCM).
+This repository contains all of the data and code that goes alongside the manuscript "Informing randomized clinical trials of respiratory syncytial virus vaccination during pregnancy to prevent recurrent childhood wheezing: a sample size analysis" by Riddell et al. The manuscript is currently [In press at *Vaccine*](https://www.sciencedirect.com/science/article/pii/S0264410X18314075).

 The objective of this paper was to estimate sample size requirements for studies of maternal RSV vaccination during pregnancy, under plausible scenarios in which maternal vaccination prevents early infant RSV.
 Under a variety of scenarios, we assume that the prevention of early infant RSV prevents development of childhood wheezing illness and estimate the sample size required to observe such a causal effect.